Studio art is a major offered by the School of Art, Design and Art History website an academic unit within the College

-Within the Bachelor of Science (B.S.) degree the studio art major is designed for students who seek a breadth of knowledge in the visual arts and who have a preferred interest or stronger background preparation in math, the natural sciences or the social sciences.
-Within this degree, students can major in Studio Art or Studio Art with an emphasis in industrial design.
+The Bachelor of Science (B.S.) degree in studio art is designed for students who seek a breadth of knowledge in the visual arts and who have a preferred interest or stronger background preparation in math, the natural sciences or the social sciences.
+The degree major of studio art allows students to develop their visual vocabulary and provides a range of elective options that complement the major in studio art.

 Teaching licensure in art is available as part of all degree programs.
 Student enrolled in art education coursework will be exposed to both theoretical and practical issues related to comprehensive art education delivery.
 In addition to intensive art education methods coursework, students will participate in three practicum experiences designed for elementary, middle and high school levels.

 For further information, visit the School of Art, Design and Art History website.